House of Dextra: Cross-embodied Co-design for Dexterous Hands: Results: Analysis of Generated Robot Hands

 {

 }

 We show the time used to rotate a given object 360 degrees, and a subset of the results is shown in Table~\ref{tab:real_time}.
 Failure to rotate within one minute is denoted as a dash.
 The three fingered robot hand executed grasps which were able to generalize more effectively to unseen objects.
 The anthropomorphic and four finger robot hands were able to blindly rotate a small subset of objects - three out of seventeen tested objects, as predicted to be lower performing by our algorithm.
 Objects often became stuck between finger gaits.
 Across the same seventeen objects, the three fingered robot hand generalized substantially better generalization.
 Across all seventeen objects, only two failed with one two small between the robots bling gait to reach.
 The three fingered morphology generalized across irregular objects including pine cones, pentagons, and soft objects.
 The gait of the three fingered robot hand is three altering diagonals, allowing the object to be rotated with little displacement.
-Cross embodied policies also lead to improved generalization and dexterity over PPO trained for a single hand (Appendix 9.1.2).
-Please see video and website for details.
+See videos for details.